 Density, distribution, and quantile, random number generation,

-and parameter estimation functions for the logistic distribution with parameters location
+and parameter estimation functions for the logistic distribution with parameters location and scale.

 Parameter estimation can be based on a weighted or unweighted i.i.d. sample and can be carried out numerically.